hirsimaki-markus/seapie/README.md

 _Have you ever wanted to debug something without bothering to learn how to use a real debugger?_

-_Seapie opens python prompt when you want to edit or view your program's state during execution and then resume running_
+_Seapie opens python prompt when you want to edit or view your program's state during execution and then resume running_ _This also includes editing any local variables, and changing scope in current call stack_

 <img src="https://raw.githubusercontent.com/hirsimaki-markus/SEAPIE/master/images/SEAPIE.png" width="70" height="70"/>